yaronf/I-D/STAR-Request/draft-sheffer-acme-star-request.md

-The NDC (STAR Client) generates a key-pair, wraps it into a Certificate Signing Request (CSR) according to the agreed upon CSR template, and sends it to the DNO (STAR Proxy) over the pre-established STAR channel.
-The DNO uses the NDC identity provided on the STAR channel to look up the CSR template that applies to the requesting NDC and decides whether or not to accept the request.
+The NDC (STAR Client) generates a key-pair, wraps it into a Certificate Signing Request (CSR) according to the agreed upon CSR template, and sends it to the IdO (STAR Proxy) over the pre-established STAR channel.
+The IdO uses the NDC identity provided on the STAR channel to look up the CSR template that applies to the requesting NDC and decides whether or not to accept the request.
 Assuming everything is in order, it then "forwards" the NDC request to the ACME CA by means of the usual ACME application procedure.
-Specifically, the DNO, in its role as an ACME client, requests the CA to issue a STAR certificate, i.e., one that:
+Specifically, the IdO, in its role as an ACME client, requests the CA to issue a STAR certificate, i.e., one that:

 - Has a short validity (e.g., 24 to 72 hours);
 - Is automatically renewed by the CA for a certain period of time;
 - Is downloadable from a (highly available) public link without requiring any special authorization.

-Other than that, the ACME protocol flows as normal between DNO and CA, in particular DNO is responsible for satisfying the requested ACME challenges until the CA is willing to issue the requested certificate.
+Other than that, the ACME protocol flows as normal between IdO and CA, in particular IdO is responsible for satisfying the requested ACME challenges until the CA is willing to issue the requested certificate.
-Per normal ACME processing, the DNO is given back an Order ID for the issued STAR certificate to be used in subsequent interaction with the CA (e.g., if the certificate needs to be terminated.)
+Per normal ACME processing, the IdO is given back an Order ID for the issued STAR certificate to be used in subsequent interaction with the CA (e.g., if the certificate needs to be terminated.)

 Concurrently, a response is sent back to the NDC with an endpoint to  poll for completion of the certificate generation process.

-The bootstrap phase ends when the DNO obtains the OK from the ACME CA and posts the certificate's URL to the "completion endpoint" where the NDC can retrieve it.
+The bootstrap phase ends when the IdO obtains the OK from the ACME CA and posts the certificate's URL to the "completion endpoint" where the NDC can retrieve it.